- Until 6 Months of Age – Feed your pup 3 times a day (breakfast, lunch, dinner)

 Puppies and dogs deserve to be treated with respect.
 They are not stuffed animals, but living creatures with their own desire for affection and respect.
 Puppies should not be carried around, but allowed to walk freely or, if they are to be restricted, on a leash.
 Puppies should not be restrained or forced to sit with someone they don’t want to.
 Puppies should be invited to interact.
 If they accept the invitation, they should be handled gently and respectfully.
 If they decline the invitation, their refusal should be respected.
 As a reminder of the importance for respectful interaction, see the video at: Tips for Respectful Interaction.
 This site also has many wonderful resources for families.

-For tips on what defines respectful interaction, see the posters at: How Kids and Pets Should And Should Not Interact
+For tips on what defines respectful interaction, see the posters at: How Kids and Pets Should Interact

 Puppies have lots of energy and need to exercise.
 The most common cause of behaviour issues is a lack of exercise and mental stimulation (see below).
-The following link explains the importance of exercise, as well as the limitations that must be respected with a young pup: Appropriate Exercise.
+The following link explains the importance of exercise, as well as the limitations that must be respected with a young pup: Puppy Exercise Chart.

 Mental exercise is as important as physical exercise.
 This means challenging your pup to use its brain!
 A dog’s most sensitive sense is its nose, and challenging its nose is one the best ways to use its brain.
 Visit this site for more information: What is K9 Nose Work.